acomaviation/aerobid-legal-docs/broker_agreement.md

           2. monthly in advance for the Subscription Fees (and any additional Users Subscription in accordance with clause 6.2);
        2. its approved purchase order information to ACOM, ACOM shall invoice the Broker for the Subscription Fees (and any additional Users Subscription Fees in accordance with clause 6.2) and every 30 days thereafter for each subsequent month’s Subscription Fees (and additional Users Subscription Fees if relevant) and the Broker shall pay each invoice within 30 days after the date of such invoice.
     3. If ACOM has not received payment within 10 days after the due date, and without prejudice to any other rights and remedies of ACOM:
-       1. ACOM may, without liability to the Broker, disable the Broker's password, account and access to all or part of the Platform and ACOM shall be under no obligation to provide access to any or all of the Platform while the invoice(s) concerned remain unpaid; and
+       1. ACOM may, without liability to the Broker, disable the Broker’s password, account and access to all or part of the Platform and ACOM shall be under no obligation to provide access to any or all of the Platform while the invoice(s) concerned remain unpaid; and
        2. interest shall accrue on a daily basis on such due amounts at an annual rate equal to 3% over the then current base lending rate of Lloyds Bank Plc from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.
     4. All amounts and fees stated or referred to in the Contract:
        1. shall be payable in USD; are non-cancellable and non-refundable;
-       2. are exclusive of value added tax (or other applicable taxes), which shall be added to ACOM's invoice(s) at the appropriate rate.
+       2. are exclusive of value added tax (or other applicable taxes), which shall be added to ACOM’s invoice(s) at the appropriate rate.
-    5. ACOM shall be entitled to increase the Subscription Fees and the fees payable in respect of the additional User Subscriptions purchased pursuant to clause 6 upon 30 days' prior notice to the Broker and the billing page will be amended accordingly.
+    5. ACOM shall be entitled to increase the Subscription Fees and the fees payable in respect of the additional User Subscriptions purchased pursuant to clause 6 upon 30 days prior notice to the Broker and the billing page will be amended accordingly.
 12. #### Proprietary rights
     1. The Broker acknowledges and agrees that ACOM and/or its licensors own all intellectual property rights in the Platform.
-Except as expressly stated herein, the Contract does not grant the Broker any rights to, under or in, any patents, copyright, database right, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences in respect of the Platform.
+Except as expressly stated herein, the Contract does not grant the Broker any rights to, under or in, any patents, copyright, database right, trade secrets, trade names, trademarks (whether registered or unregistered), or any other rights or licences in respect of the Platform.
     2. ACOM confirms that it has all the rights in relation to the Platform that are necessary to grant all the rights it purports to grant under, and in accordance with, these Terms.
 13. #### Confidentiality
     1. Each party may be given access to Confidential Information from the other party in order to perform its obligations under these Terms.
-A party's Confidential Information shall not be deemed to include information that:
+A party’s Confidential Information shall not be deemed to include information that:
        1. is or becomes publicly known other than through any act or omission of the receiving party;
-       2. was in the other party's lawful possession before the disclosure;
+       2. was in the other party’s lawful possession before the disclosure;
        3. is lawfully disclosed to the receiving party by a third party without restriction on disclosure; or
        4. is independently developed by the receiving party, which independent development can be shown by written evidence.
-    2. Subject to clause 13.4, each party shall hold the other's Confidential Information in confidence and not make the other's Confidential Information available to any third party, or use the other's Confidential Information for any purpose other than the implementation of the Contract.
+    2. Subject to clause 13.4, each party shall hold the other’s Confidential Information in confidence and not make the other’s Confidential Information available to any third party, or use the other’s Confidential Information for any purpose other than the implementation of the Contract.
-    3. Each party shall take all reasonable steps to ensure that the other's Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of these Terms.
+    3. Each party shall take all reasonable steps to ensure that the other’s Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of these Terms.
     4. A party may disclose Confidential Information to the extent such Confidential Information is required to be disclosed by law, by any governmental or other regulatory authority or by a court or other authority of competent jurisdiction, provided that, to the extent it is legally permitted to do so, it gives the other party as much notice of such disclosure as possible and, where notice of disclosure is not prohibited and is given in accordance with this clause 13.4, it takes into account the reasonable requests of the other party in relation to the content of such disclosure.
     5. No party shall make, or permit any person to make, any public announcement concerning the Contract without the prior written consent of the other parties (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.
     6. The above provisions of this clause 13 shall survive termination of the Contract, however arising.
 14. #### Indemnity
-    1. The Broker shall defend, indemnify and hold harmless ACOM against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Broker's use of the Platform in breach of these Terms.
+    1. The Broker shall defend, indemnify and hold harmless ACOM against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Broker’s use of the Platform in breach of these Terms.
-    2. ACOM shall defend the Broker against any claim that the Broker's use of the Platform in accordance with these Terms infringes any third party copyright, trade mark, database right or right of confidentiality, and shall indemnify the Broker for any amounts awarded against the Broker in judgment or settlement of such claims, provided that:
+    2. ACOM shall defend the Broker against any claim that the Broker’s use of the Platform in accordance with these Terms infringes any third party copyright, trademark, database right or right of confidentiality, and shall indemnify the Broker for any amounts awarded against the Broker in judgment or settlement of such claims, provided that:
        1. ACOM is given prompt notice of any such claim;
-       2. the Broker does not make any admission, or otherwise attempt to compromise or settle the claim and provides reasonable co-operation to ACOM in the defence and settlement of such claim, at ACOM's expense; and
+       2. the Broker does not make any admission, or otherwise attempt to compromise or settle the claim and provides reasonable co-operation to ACOM in the defence and settlement of such claim, at ACOM’s expense; and
        3. ACOM is given sole authority to defend or settle the claim.
-    3. In the defence or settlement of any claim, ACOM may procure the right for the Broker to continue using the Platform, replace or modify the Platform so that they become non-infringing or, if such remedies are not reasonably available, terminate the Contract on 2 Business Days' notice to the Broker without any additional liability or obligation to pay liquidated damages or other additional costs to the Broker.
+    3. In the defence or settlement of any claim, ACOM may procure the right for the Broker to continue using the Platform, replace or modify the Platform so that they become non-infringing or, if such remedies are not reasonably available, terminate the Contract on 2 Business Days notice to the Broker without any additional liability or obligation to pay liquidated damages or other additional costs to the Broker.
     4. In no event shall ACOM, its employees, agents and sub-contractors be liable to the Broker to the extent that the alleged infringement is based on:
        1. a modification of the Platform by anyone other than ACOM; or
-       2. the Broker's use of the Platform in breach of these Terms or any instructions given to Broker by ACOM; or
+       2. the Broker’s use of the Platform in breach of these Terms or any instructions given to Broker by ACOM; or
-       3. the Broker's use of the Platform after notice of the alleged or actual infringement from ACOM or any appropriate authority.
+       3. the Broker’s use of the Platform after notice of the alleged or actual infringement from ACOM or any appropriate authority.
-    5. The foregoing states the Broker's sole and exclusive rights and remedies, and ACOM's (including ACOM's employees', agents' and sub-contractors') entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.
+    5. The foregoing states the Broker’s sole and exclusive rights and remedies, and ACOM’s (including ACOM’s employees, agents and sub-contractors) entire obligations and liability, for infringement of any patent, copyright, trademark, database right or right of confidentiality.
 15. #### Limitation of liability
     1. Except as expressly and specifically provided in these Terms:
        1. the Broker assumes sole responsibility for results obtained from the use of the Platform by the Broker, and for conclusions drawn from such use.
 ACOM shall have no liability for any damage caused by errors or omissions in any information or instructions submitted or provided by the Broker or any Operator in connection with the Platform;
        2. all warranties, representations, conditions and all other terms of any kind whatsoever implied by statute or common law are, to the fullest extent permitted by applicable law, excluded from the Contract; and
-       3. the Platform is provided to the Broker on an "as is" basis.
+       3. the Platform is provided to the Broker on an “as is” basis.
     2. Nothing in these Terms excludes the liability of ACOM:
-       1. for death or personal injury caused by ACOM's negligence; or
+       1. for death or personal injury caused by ACOM’s negligence; or
        2. for fraud or fraudulent misrepresentation.
     3. Subject to clause 15.1 and clause 15.2 ACOM shall not be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss or corruption of data or information, or pure economic loss, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under the Contract.
     4. Nothing in these Terms excludes the liability of the Broker for any breach, infringement or misappropriation of ACOM’s intellectual property rights.